Toby-exe/AfroFighter/README.md

 ### 2.2 Objectives and Rules

 #### 2.2.1 Health and Damage
 Player and Cpu opponent will begin with 100% health depicted by the `P-Health Bar` displayed in the top right corner of the screen and `CPU-Health Bar` displayed in the top left corner.
-When Damage is dealt the health bar of the player who was damaged will be re-renderd with a length `Damge-Value%` shorter.
+When Damage is dealt the health bar of the player who was damaged will be re-renderd with a length `Damage-Value%` shorter.

 Below is a table defining all the offensive moves and their damage values.